evoL/blast/README.md

 2. Make sure you have [Boost][boost] (version 1.44 or higher) installed.
 On Windows you can use the [BoostPro installer][boostpro].
 3. `git clone git://github.com/evoL/blast.git`
 4. `cd blast`
-5. `git submodule init`
-6. `git submodule update`
-7. **WINDOWS USERS:** Put your Visual Studio path in the `CMakeLists.txt` file or it won't build the libraries!
-8. Use the CMake GUI and point both directories it asks at the `blast` directory.
+5. Use the CMake GUI and point both directories it asks at the `blast` directory.
 Or do it the UNIX way and just type `cmake .`.
-9. Build using your dev tools.
+6. Build using your dev tools.
 On Windows we use VS2008, on Mac Xcode and on Linux we just use `make`.
-10. Do something awesome (unless it doesn't work)!
+7. Do something awesome (unless it doesn't work)!

 [cmake]: http://www.cmake.org/cmake/resources/software.html
 [boost]: http://www.boost.org/users/download/